-Steps to install GlusterFS server on Ubuntu or Debian:
+Steps to install GlusterFS on Ubuntu:

 1. Open a terminal with sudo privileges.